ImperialCollegeLondon/cgps-genotyphi/README.md

 # (or leave out -Dmaven.test.skip=true if blastn is available)
 ```

-This will configure the BLAST databases and resources that PAARSNP needs.
+This will configure the BLAST databases and resources that Genotyphi needs.

 At this point you can use [Docker](#running-with-docker) or run it directly from the [terminal](#running-directly).

-To create the Paarsnp runner container, run:
+To create the Genotyphi container, run:

 1. cd build
 1. docker build -t genotyphi -f DockerFile .